rnelsonchem/gcmstools/docs/basics.rst

     In: plt.show()

-This should produce a pop-up window with an interactive plot, :num:`Figure
+This produces a pop-up window with an interactive plot, :num:`Figure
 #ticplot`.
 (This should happen fairly quickly.
 However, sometimes the plot
 window appears behind the other windows, which makes it seem like things are stuck.
 Be sure to scroll through your windows to find it.)
 The buttons at the